miklevin/Pipulate.com/pipulate.md

 - The time is ripe for big changes in the field of SEO.
 - The time is rife with bad advice on how to proceed.

+Let me help guide you through the rise of AI.
+All old products are becoming rapidly broken and irrelevant.
+You need to be able to conduct ***ad hoc investigations*** from scratch, using any API, any datasource, any product or service, often skirting the paid ones predating on your fear, uncertainty and doubt (FUD).
+I ask for little at Pipulate and give the world.
+It's FOSS, people!

 ### Your SEO Super-Powers Start Now

 This is the site that SEOs should have been introduced to on Day 1.
 If you're